I create custom gorgeous WordPress mobile-responsive websites.

 - Since I have already paid for a developer’s batch of premium child themes, I pass those savings on to you.
 Plus, since I work predominately with only this batch of themes from the same company, I have become an expert in using them and not having to ‘get to know’ new themes time after time (did you know there are hundreds of thousands of themes available?)
 (Of course, other WordPress themes are an option if you have one you already know you want)

 - Built-in Mobile-Responsive software; that means they will look great on mobile phones, tablets, and laptops (automatically responds and resizes according to the device).
 See the image to the right - adapting to the device.

-- Page Content (what’s on the pages) must be provided by you – I can refer you to copywriters if you need it.
-I will edit and format for each page.
-The Home page is generally built up in a special way; we’ll discuss this part in detail.
+- Page Content (what's on the pages) must be provided by you - I can refer you to copywriters if you need it.
+I will edit and format the content provided.
+The Home page is generally built up in a special way; we'll discuss this part in detail.

 - Images will be prepped and optimized - supplied by you.
 I can provide additional images as needed, at an additional cost.